nlebeck/CouchPotato/README.md

 recognition feature to "type" letters into the search box by saying the NATO phonetic alphabet.
 Otherwise, you'll have to pull out a keyboard and use that to enter your search terms.

+## Speech recognition mode

+For websites like Netflix that don't work with keyboard mode, CouchPotato has a speech recognition mode that uses Windows Speech Recognition to let you enter characters with your voice.
+To activate speech recognition mode, hold down the X button.
+While the X button is held down, to enter a letter, say the corresponding NATO Phonetic Alphabet (https://en.wikipedia.org/wiki/NATO_phonetic_alphabet) code word.
+To enter a numerical digit, just say the digit's name, and to enter a space or backspace, say "space" or "backspace."
+Speech recognition mode will only work if you have a microphone plugged into your computer, and it might not work perfectly due to the inherent noise and error involved in speech recognition.

 ## Customizing the app menu

 The apps and websites available in the app menu can be customized by modifying CouchPotato's